hku-ect/UnityOSCToolkit/README.md

 So, remember: don't remove Skeletons/Rigidbodies from a Motive project.

-## I want to links my PC / GearVR to a headset in Unity
+## I want to link my PC / GearVR to a headset in Unity

 Make sure of the following:
 1. Your IP is on the 10.200.200.xxx range